LoyolaChicagoCode/cs2-lab0-hello-java/README.md

         Workspaces > settings for desired workspace (gear wheel) > Agents > Git credentials

 # TDD with Codenvy, Maven, and JUnit

+In this section, you will perform one or more iterations of the (more frequent) inner circle involving

+   - edit the source code
+   - compile the source code to executable code
+   - test (or run) the executable code

 1. On the web page for your own private remote GitHub repository `cs2-lab0-hello-java`, use the green *clone or download* button to copy the SSH-based repository URL.